arktools/arkcmake/gitCheatSheet.md

 This is a list of basic commands for git.

+These commands are for a repository that is already set up.
+See bottom for setup instructions.

 ## Daily use ##

 Always do this before beginning any work to get any changes someone else may have made (this can avoid a lot of headaches):